Dorothy Benson: Montreal Camera Club

 Following her honourable discharge, Benson pursued her photographic hobby by studying for a year at the Vermont School of Photography.
-Upon her return to Montreal she became an active member of the Montreal Camera Club in 1936, eventually serving as the club's first female president from 1965-67.
+Upon her return to Montreal she became an active member of the Montreal Camera Club in 1936, eventually serving as the club's first female president from 1965 to 1967.

 Kingston Photographic Club

 In 1970, Benson moved to Kingston, Ontario, and became a member of the Kingston Photographic Club.
 She devoted much of her time there to helping other members improve their techniques and eventually began writing "Camera Capers" in 1975, a regular column in the club's newsletter dedicated to helping its members improve their work.

 Legacy

 Awards

 Both Dorothy Benson's photography and personality left a great impression during her time in the Montreal Camera Club and the Kingston Photographic Club.
 In honour of her contributions, there are two awards sharing Benson's name for nature photography.

 For her time as the first female president, the Montreal Camera Club awards the Dorothy Benson Trophy to the Class B member having the highest aggregate score for 12 Nature Images submitted during any one year.

 Similarly, for Benson's dedication to helping new members learn in her column "Camera Capers", the Kingston Photographic Club awards a trophy of the same name annually for the top nature photographer.